Jan 28, 2020

 Improved retention and recruitment

 Setting new hires up for success in their role is a huge part of attracting and retaining top talent.
 In today’s competitive job market, job seekers are more knowledgeable and discerning of their prospective employers than ever before.
-If a talented sales rep is considering joining your team, the onboarding and training programs may play a significant role towards their success.
-A strong onboarding and training curriculum sets you apart as an employer who values and invests in their employees.
+If a talented sales rep is considering joining your team, the onboarding and training programs may play a significant role toward their success.
+A strong onboarding and training curriculum sets you apart as an employer that values and invests in its employees.

 A strong onboarding program also helps you retain the top talent you have recruited.